ayr-ton/awesome-geek-podcasts/README.md

 * [Practical AI](https://changelog.com/practicalai) – Making artificial intelligence practical, productive, and accessible to everyone.
 * [Python Bytes](https://pythonbytes.fm/) - Python headlines delivered directly to your earbuds.
 * [Radiolab](https://www.wnycstudios.org/shows/radiolab) - Radiolab is a show about curiosity.
 Where sound illuminates ideas, and the boundaries blur between science, philosophy, and human experience.
-* [Reactive](http://reactive.audio/) - A podcast which merges, filters, scans and maps streams of thoughts about software engineering, culture, and technology.
 * [React Podcast](https://reactpodcast.com/) - Podcast about React.js
 * [Reasonably Sound](http://reasonablysound.com/) - Context, explanation and a little celebration of the complexities and awesomeness of audio, and the various cultures which surround and have grown around it.
 * [Reply All](https://www.gimletmedia.com/reply-all) - Reply All is a show about the internet.